kaisadilla/judith/.info/spec.md

 * In single-thread context, you never have to worry that a value can change mid-function, as only one fragment of code may be executing at the same time.
 This means that the main reason `let shared` is distinguished from `let mut` is to know whether they can be safely shared with other coroutines or not.
 * `let shared` is a superset of `let mut`: any `let mut` can become `let shared`.
 * `let shared` effectively bypasses ownership and behaves like regular variables in languages that don't have immutability semantics, such as C# or Java.
+* `let ref` may be pointing to a `let`, `let mut` or `let shared` value.
+As we do not have any information, our options with it are limited to reading it or passing it to functions.
+* It doesn't usually make much sense to create a `let ref` variable for a value we can access directly, but it may still be needed when doing actions like retrieving a value from a list.

 ## Ownership in locals
 Assuming we have a struct `Person` with two fields (`name` and `age`), we'll create locals referring to `Person`s: